Red wall (British politics): Background

 Historically, the working class-dominated constituencies in the North Midlands and Northern England tended to favour the Labour Party.
 As early as the 1906 general election, two-thirds of Labour candidates elected came from Northern English constituencies.
 In 2014, political scientists Robert Ford and Matthew Goodwin documented the erosion by the UK Independence Party (UKIP) of the Labour-supporting working-class vote in their book Revolt on the Right.

 At the 2017 general election, the Conservatives lost seats overall but gained six Labour-held seats in the Midlands and North, which Labour had held for at least three decades: North East Derbyshire, Walsall North, Mansfield, Stoke-on-Trent South, Middlesbrough South and East Cleveland, and Copeland (held from the 2017 Copeland by-election).
 In 2019, the Conservatives increased their majority in the seats previously gained.
 Former Brexit Party leader Nigel Farage suggested prior support of many northern Labour voters for UKIP, which he had also led, and the Brexit Party made it easier for them to vote Conservative.

 2019 general election results

 Constituencies gained in the 2019 general election (Conservative gains in blue).
 Animated version available here.

 In the 2019 United Kingdom general election the Conservative Party had a net gain of 48 seats in England.
 The Labour Party had a net loss of 47 seats in England, losing approximately 20% of its 2017 general election support in red wall seats.
-Labour lost in the election 36 seats that voted for Brexit, departure from the European Union.
+Labour lost in the election 36 seats that voted for Brexit, and Conservatives leader and then-prime minister Boris Johnson's primary campaign pledge was to swiftly act on withdrawal from the European Union.

 Voters in seats like Bolsover, and swing voters of the type thought to be typified by Workington man, cited Brexit and the leadership of Jeremy Corbyn as reasons why they chose not to vote Labour.
 The party lost so much support in the red wall in some seats, such as Sedgefield, Ashfield, and Workington, that even without the Tory vote share increase, the Conservatives would still have gained those seats.